 trade wind patterns, this rain typically falls on and to the north of North Caicos, and on the small nearby cays.

 When it occurs, this rain usually falls a few hours after midday, and by late afternoon the conditions will often be clear and sunny.

 Although not quite as predictable due to its smaller scale, the central west coast region of Providenciales also experiences predictable precipitation.
 Along with several fresh water ponds, trees that are larger than what is typical to the island are found here including the sabal palm, West Indian mahogany, and buccaneer palm.

-Although annual rainfall in the Turks and Caicos is one of the lowest in the region, flooding does occur at times, and is largely confined to few distinct areas in the country.
+Although annual rainfall in the Turks and Caicos is one of the lowest in the region, flooding does occur at times and is largely confined to relatively few distinct areas in the country.